Fondazione Roma

 Fondazione Roma formerly Fondazione Cassa di Risparmio di Roma is a charity organization based in Rome, Italy.
-The organization was re-founded as a banking foundation in 1991, by spin-off its banking activities (Cassa di Risparmio di Roma) to merge with other Roman banks to form Banca di Roma S.p.A. (the predecessor of Capitalia).
+The organization succeeds the historical financial institution Cassa di Risparmio di Roma (est. 1836) as it was reorganized as a banking foundation in 1991, with its banking operations spun off to merge with other Roman banks and form Banca di Roma, later a component of Capitalia then Unicredit.
 The foundation remained as a shareholder of UniCredit, the banking group that acquired Capitalia in mid-2007.
 As at 31 December 2006, the foundation was the second largest shareholder of Capitalia for 5.02% stake.